jaimebw/old___jaimebw.github.io/_posts/2024-06-30-Encoding-ARINC429.md

 This setup ensures accurate and reliable data transmission critical for high-speed aviation.

-So, lets start by calculating the encoded value:
+So, let's start by calculating the encoded value:

 $$ Val_{E} = \frac{value - offset}{scale} = \frac{200 - 0}{0.5} = 400 $$

-Cool, now we can start the encoding process.
+Now we can start the encoding process.

 1. The MSB is 28.
 Therefore, the 29 bit will be set as zero for the sign.
 2. The encoded value is 400 that is 0b110010000( 9 bits).
-We have  28-17=11  bits for our data field so we have extra two bits( yay!)
+We have  28-17=11  bits for our data field so we have extra two bits(yay!)
 3. The SSM is 3.
 So 0b11.
 4. The SDI is zero.
 So 0b00
-5. Our label is 205(octal ).
-So it is 0b110010000
+5. Our label is 205(octal).
+So it is 0b10000101
 6. Our parity bit needs to be 1( to be odd)